FMMGroupVa/FMMInferences/README.md

 * `vDataMatrix`: double matrix.
 Each column contains the signal in a concrete direction.
 * `nBack`: number of FMM components to be fitted.
 * `maxIter`: maximum number of iterations for the backfitting algorithm.
 * `lengthAlphaGrid`: number of values in the equally spaced grid for $\alpha$.
-By default it is set to 48.
+By default, it is set to 48.
 * `lengthOmegaGrid`: number of values in the equally spaced grid for $\omega$.
-By default it is set to 24.
+By default, it is set to 24.
 * `showPredeterminedPlot`: logical.
-Is FMM model plotted after fitting?
+Is the FMM model plotted after fitting?

 If `vDataMatrix` columns are named, the names will be used to label the directions in the resulting plot.